msloth/bithappens.se/posts/2013-06-06_143729_simple-yet-efficient-wireless-with-contiki.md

 <a href=\"http://www.bithappens.se/resources/pictures/blog/simplerdcpics/oscilloscope/8-CSMA-and-start-of-unicast.png\"><img src=\"http://www.bithappens.se/resources/pictures/blog/simplerdcpics/oscilloscope/8-CSMA-and-start-of-unicast.png\" class=\"alignnone size-full\" /></a>
 Close-up of the start of a unicast.
 Same as the broadcast, but we see how the radio is kept on between transmissions.
-Notice how the power consumption (proxy as the voltage drop here) is <em>higher</em> when listening than transmitting as we need to keep amplifiers, filters, logic etc running and searching for the pre-amble of a packet.
+Notice how the power consumption (proxy as the voltage drop here) is *higher* when listening than transmitting as we need to keep amplifiers, filters, logic etc running and searching for the pre-amble of a packet.